may0324/DeepCompression-caffe/README.md

 After all layers are properly pruned, weight quantization are done on all layers simultaneously. <br>

 The final accuracy of finetuned model is about 99.06%, you can check if the weights are most pruned and weight-shared for sure.<br>

+# Model Size
+The size of finetuned model is still the same as the original one since it is stored in 'caffemodel' format.
+Although most of the weights are pruned and shared, the weights are still stored in float32.
+You can only store the non-zero weight and cluster center to reduce the redundacy of finetuned model, please refer to the paper.

 Please refer to http://blog.csdn.net/may0324/article/details/52935869 for more. <br>
 Enjoy!